HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

         User username
         IdentityFile ~/.ssh/id_rsa
     ```
-- Return to **Windows PowerShell** and run command `ssh csif` to connect to a CSIF computer without password
+- Return to **Windows PowerShell** and run command `ssh csif` to connect to a CSIF computer passwordlessly
   - This command tests if everything is configured successfully
-  - You should `NOT` see a prompt asking for your password (if you see, SSH Key Authentication is not set up correctly)
+  - If you are still prompted for entering a password, your SSH Key Authentication is not set up correctly
   - You can connect to CSIF in this passwordless way on your computer from now on!

 ### macOS